Eye Care for Clovis Pets

 If eye conditions are left untreated, they can cause many problems including pain, a reduction in vision, or even complete blindness.

-Our veterinary team can diagnose and treat eye diseases or conditions including cataracts, infections, tumors, glaucoma, dry eye, uveitis, corneal ulcers, and more.
+Our veterinary ophthalmologist can diagnose and treat eye diseases or conditions including cataracts, infections, tumors, glaucoma, dry eye, uveitis, corneal ulcers, and more.

 Your pet's eyesight is critical to their quality of life and, because of this, our vets take your pet's eye health very seriously.
 We not only offer services for pets experiencing ocular issues, but also education for pet owners about how to preserve their pet's eyesight as they age and support their pet's ocular health.